Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Introduction

-In this paper, we propose a unified framework, \ourframework, that simultaneously ensures provable differential privacy and robustness guarantees, and offers flexible compression rates.
-The key idea is to introduce \textit{robust-compatible compression} mechanisms, i.e., compression methods that preserve the robustness guarantees of arbitrary robust aggregation rules.
+In this paper, we propose \ourframework, a unified framework that simultaneously ensures provable DP and robustness guarantees, and offers flexible communication compression.
+The core idea is the introduction of \textit{robust-compatible compression}, i.e., compression methods that preserve the robustness guarantees of arbitrary robust aggregation rules.

-\ourframework works as follows.
-In each training round, users compute a gradient, perturb it with noise to ensure differential privacy, and compute a momentum to enhance robustness against Byzantine attacks~\cite{farhadkhani2022byzantine}.
-They compress the computed update using a robust-compatible compression method and send the compressed result to the federator.
-The federator aggregates the updates using any robust aggregation protocol and decompresses the result to update the global model.
+In each iteration of \ourframework, clients compute gradients based on the current global model, perturb them with DP noise, and apply a momentum-based update to strengthen robustness against malicious attacks~\cite{farhadkhani2022byzantine}.
+The clients then apply a robust-compatible compression mechanism and send the compressed updates to the federator.
+The federator aggregates the updates using any robust aggregation protocol and obtains a compressed aggregation.
+To further reduce the communication cost, the federator delegates the decompression task to the clients.
+That is, the federator does not decompress the aggregation; instead, it broadcasts the compressed aggregation directly to the clients.
+The clients then decompress the aggregation, update the global model, and proceed to the next iteration.

-To demonstrate the effectiveness of \ourframework, we instantiate it with a scheme called \ourscheme, which employs: Gaussian noise as a DP mechanism and the Johnson-Lindenstrauss (JL) transform~\cite{johnson1984extensions} as a compression method.
-We theoretically prove that the JL transform is robust-compatible under the robust averaging (RA) criterion given in~\cite{guerraoui2024robust}, i.e., the robustness guarantees of an aggregation rule given an original vector space are preserved in the compressed vector space resulting from the JL transform.
-We further show that \ourscheme guarantees differential privacy and substantially reduces communication cost—all without sacrificing robustness.
+To instantiate \ourframework, we propose \ourscheme, which employs Gaussian noise as a DP mechanism, and the Johnson-Lindenstrauss (JL) transform~\cite{johnson1984extensions} as a compression method.
+We theoretically prove that the JL transform satisfies the robust-compatible property under the robust averaging criterion given in~\cite{guerraoui2024robust}, i.e., the robustness guarantee that a robust aggregation holds in the original vector space is preserved in the compressed vector space resulting from the JL transform.
+We further show that \ourscheme ensures formal DP guarantees and substantially reduces bidirectional communication overhead while maintaining robustness.

-Moreover, we present extensive numerical results validating the theoretical guarantees for different compression rates, Byzantine attacks, and differential privacy.
-Our numerical results also show how \ourscheme outperforms using top-$k$ sparsification (used in~\cite{zhang2023byzantine}) instead of the JL transform.
+We provide extensive empirical evaluations validating the theoretical guarantees of \ourscheme across a range of compression rates, Byzantine attacks, and DP levels, using multiple benchmark datasets.
+We compare \ourscheme with Byz-EF21-BC~\cite{rammal2024communication}, to which we additionally incorporate DP for fair comparison.
+Byz-EF21-BC makes the non-robust-compatible compressor top-$k$ sparsification ``compatible" with robust aggregation by modifying the clients’ model updates.
+Both schemes reduce bidirectional communication costs; however, our results show that \ourscheme achieves superior robustness and utility across a wide range of malicious attacks.